 When you think about ways to lower your energy bill, the state of your ductwork probably doesn't make the list.
-Items that top the list are usually insulation, windows, or a more efficient HVAC system.
-While all those things will certainly help, you will still pay more than you should in energy costs if you have leaky ducts.
-While we hear a lot about airduct cleaning, air duct sealing often gets neglected, but not by Atlantic Bay Contracting!
+Items that top the list are insulation, windows, or a more efficient HVAC system.
+While all those things will help, you will still pay more than you should in energy costs if you have leaky ducts.
+While we hear a lot about air duct cleaning, air duct sealing often gets neglected, but not by Atlantic Bay Contracting!

-Here's how air duct sealing can make your HVAC system more energy efficient.
+Here's how HVAC air duct sealing can help make your property energy efficient

 Identify the leaks.